-Enhance your fans with our
+Enhance your fans with our custom

 displays

-or custom-made bases
+or bases

-We begin with the language of fans
+Let's start with the language of fans

-Discover this very special language:
+Discover this peculiar language:

-To strike with one's closed fan between the fingers of one's hand means - WE MUST INTERRUPT OUR CONVERSATION
+Tapping with one's closed fan between the fingers of one's hand means - WE MUST INTERRUPT OUR CONVERSATION

 -

-Plexiglas cover for fan
+Plexiglas cover for fan -

 -